koernerclaudia/pokemania/README.md

 # PokéMania
 *(this project and this readme file are still WIP)*

-Status: 9 July 2024
+Status: 10 July 2024

 ## Description
 This is a version of a *Pokédex* (Pokémon-Index) set up during my Web Dev Training with CareerFoundry.
-The task was to build a small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail.
+The task was to build a small web application with HTML, CSS, Bootstrap & JavaScript that loads data from an external API and enables the viewing of data points in detail.

 ## Built
 This database works with the the external